waterlinked/waterlinked.github.io/docs/modem-m16/modem-m16-uart-interface.md

 - Communication channel (1-12, 4-bit).
 - TB Valid status to verify if the first TB is new (1-bit).
 - TX-complete status to confirm a completed transmission (1-bit).
+- Diagnostic mode (1-bit, on/off).
+- Parrot mode (1-bit, on/off).
+- Power level (2-bits, level 1 to 4), default is level 4.

 A diagnostic report is triggered under the following conditions: